olincollege/pie-2022-03/barbot/_pages/firmware.md

 ![Set Up State](/pie-2022-03/barbot/images/f_fsm_sum.jpg)
 _Figure 8: UI while the system is setting the liquids to the tip of the nozzle._

+Setting Up the liquids entails running the motors for just long enough such that the liquids will go from the bottom of the tubing to right at the tip.
+After running tests on our system, we figured out that 9 seconds was the amount of time it took the liquid to reach the tip of the nozzle.
+We set this parameter when defining our variabled.
+The rest of the code is essentially the same as the dispensing code, except that all of the motors are controlled by a single time parameter instead of individual times.
+Note that the set up time will depend on the acceleration rate and the length of the tubing.
+Though we cannot provide equations relating these numbers, we acknowledge that both are factors in how quickly liquid will go from point the bottom of the tubing to the opposite tip.
 ```
 void set(){
   // Liquid Setting Mode